 In other words, this class will introduce you to and help you develop the ideas, practices, and skills that will be the focus of the CDM degree.
 While some coursework will involve working closely with computer software and code, no prior experience with programming is required or expected.
 With regard to digital tools, there’s a good deal of “how” in this class, but a greater emphasis on “why”.

 Slack will be used as the main tool for communication(this is used as a tool in many creative digital media companies.)
-You should create a Slack account at our class’s domain introdmh1029.slack.com at your earliest convenience.
+You should create a Slack account at our class’s domain as per these instructions at your earliest convenience.
 I also recommend using the app and desktop client.

 I will use Moodle announcements to communicate important information about this class, including assigned readings and changes of timetable.
 Those messages will go to your email, which you should check at least once a day.
 Please use Email for important(grades/extended absence/personal) issues.